Upper Dolpo Trekking Highlights

 After enjoying a splendid day in Dho Tarap, your journey proceeds towards Nawarpani, also known as Pibuk.
 You'll commence with a downhill descent and eventually reach the convergence point of Tarap Khola and Mirbubane Khola.
 Continuing your trek, you'll cross a sturdy bridge spanning the Klang Khola, and from there, you'll make your way to Langa Camp, situated at an elevation of 4,010 meters (13,160 feet).

-Following the trail along the bank of Tarap Khola, you'll pass by several charming villages including Sisaul, Ghyamghar, and Toltol, until you ultimately arrive at Nawarpani.
+Following the trail along the bank of Tarap Khola, you'll pass by several charming villages including Sisaul, Ghyamghar, Toltol, until you ultimately arrive at Nawarpani.

 Your overnight stay in Nawarpani promises a peaceful and immersive experience amidst the natural beauty and cultural richness of this remarkable region.